johankardell/k3sdemo/README.md

 Why are the nginx-deployment-nores pods running when we have a policy that's supposed to block pods without resource request/limits set?

-Because the gatekeeper wasn't launched before we enabled Flux.
+Because Gatekeeper didn't launch before we enabled Flux.

-Delete all pods in namespace demo to verify that only pods with correct resources are created:
+Delete all pods in namespace demo to verify that only pods with correct resources are created.

+**Run from laptop**
 ```sh
 kubectl delete pods -n demo --all